MejorAbierta/ARTSPlugin/README.md

 # **Advanced Report Tool Suite (ARTS)**

-ARTS (Advanced Report Tool Suite) is a plugin for OJS designed to allow non-developer users to generate advanced reports through flexible YAML configuration files and/or access OJS DAO methods directly.
+ARTS (Advanced Report Tool Suite) is a plugin for **OJS 3.4+** designed to allow non-developer users to generate advanced reports through flexible YAML configuration files and/or access OJS DAO methods directly.

 ### **Use Cases**